ThatCatDev/sakiyomi/docs/src/content/docs/getting-started/introduction.md

 - **Custom vote options** - Use Fibonacci, T-shirt sizes, or custom values
 - **Privacy-first** - Votes are hidden until revealed

-## Why Storypoint Estimate?
+## Why Sakiyomi?

 Traditional estimation meetings can be slow and biased.
 When one person speaks first, they anchor the entire team's thinking.
-Storypoint Estimate solves this by:
+Sakiyomi solves this by:

 1. **Anonymous voting** - Everyone votes independently
 2. **Simultaneous reveal** - All estimates shown at once